sgargiulo/python-weatherbot/README.md

 # Python Weatherbot

-A Twitterbot for sending Dark Sky API responses to users via Twitter.
+A weaterbot used to obtain forecasts

 ## Prerequisites